bran121/Project2Pokemon/README.md

 # Classes, Components, and Controllers I used

-PopulatePokemon.apxc = Populates Pokemon into Database.
+1) PopulatePokemon.apxc = Populates Pokemon into Database.
 It is recommended to populate in intervals of 50.
 Ex: PopulatePokemon.consumeAPI(1,50);
-PokemonImage.cmp = Display Footer Images
+2) PokemonImage.cmp = Display Footer Images
-ViewPokemon.cmp = Component used to display Pokemon Objects within the database ViewEntireTeamRoster.cmp = Component used to display Team filled with Pokemon Roster Objects.
+3) ViewPokemon.cmp = Component used to display Pokemon Objects within the database
+4) ViewEntireTeamRoster.cmp = Component used to display Team filled with Pokemon Roster Objects.
+---

-FetchPokemon.apxc = Apex controller for ViewPokemon.cmp (displays Pokedex, full of all pokemon currently in the database) ViewEntireTeamRosterApex.apxc = Apex Controller for ViewEntireTeamRoster.cmp (displays team roster, and allows deletion of them)
+5) FetchPokemon.apxc = Apex controller for ViewPokemon.cmp (displays Pokedex, full of all pokemon currently in the database.
+6) ViewEntireTeamRosterApex.apxc = Apex Controller for ViewEntireTeamRoster.cmp (displays team roster, and allows deletion of them)
+---

-DeletePokemon.apxc = Used to delete All Pokemon and Pokemon Rosters in database, if neccessary
+7) DeletePokemon.apxc = Used to delete All Pokemon and Pokemon Rosters in database, if neccessary